-During the study that looked at adding valproic acid to ART, some participants dropped out of the study because of side effects they experienced during the period that they were receiving valproic acid.
-As the length of time on valproic acid increased, the number of participants dropping out of the study also increased.
-During the study that looked at adding valproic acid and raltegravir to ART, no significant side effects related to valproic acid were reported.4
+During the study that looked at adding valproic acid to ART (NCT00289952), some participants dropped out of the study because of side effects they experienced when they were receiving valproic acid.
+As treatment time on valproic acid increased, the number of participants dropping out of the study also increased.12

 Information on possible side effects of the drug is not complete.
 If testing of valproic acid continues, additional information on possible side effects will be gathered.

 More information about valproic acid-related research studies is available from the AIDSinfo database of ClinicalTrials.gov study summaries.
 Click on the title of any trial in the list to see the ClinicalTrials.gov trial summary and more information about the study.

 Participating in a clinical trial can provide benefits.
 For example, a volunteer participant can benefit from new research treatments before they are widely available.
 Participants also receive regular and careful medical attention from a research team that includes doctors and other health professionals.
 However, clinical trials may also involve risks of varying degrees, such as unpleasant, serious, or even life-threatening side effects from the treatment being studied.10